SciMeditor

 World Journal of Surgery

 I have many happy repeat clients, including some I met in my postdoctoral positions more than two decades ago!
-Here are a few of their testimonials and comments, and also reviewer comments about rebuttals I wrote:
+Here are a few of their testimonials and comments, and also reviewer comments about papers and/or rebuttals I wrote:

 "Thank you for your great work!Gachon University College of Medicine, Incheon, South Korea.